patlim1/samotsvety.org/blog/2023/02/26/moore-v-harper/index.md

 Here we'll break down each judge's questions from oral arguments.
 Firstly though, some background on what different cases refer to, very broadly:

 * _Smiley v.
 Holm (1932): _SCOTUS ruled that state governors can veto election laws.
-* _Hildebrand: _SCOTUS ruled that state referenda can restrict legislatures in making election laws.
+* _Davis v.
+Hildebrant (1916)_: _SCOTUS ruled that state referenda can restrict legislatures in making federal election laws.
 * Rehnquist's concurrence in _Bush v.
-Gore (2000)_: Rehnquist argued that SCOTUS can review state court interpretations of state statutes under a deferential standard, although he didn't specify a specific standard.
+Gore (2000)_: Rehnquist argued that SCOTUS can review state court interpretations of state statutes regarding federal election laws under a deferential standard, although he didn't specify a specific standard.
 * _Bush v.
-Palm Beach County Canvassing Board (2000): _full meaning is contested, but state court interpretation of state statutes and constitutions at least presents a federal question that SCOTUS can review.
+Palm Beach County Canvassing Board (2000): _full meaning is contested, but state court interpretation of state statutes and constitutions regarding federal election laws at least presents a federal question that SCOTUS can review.
 * _Rucho v.
 Common Cause (2019): _SCOTUS ruled that federal courts can't review partisan gerrymandering cases, because impermissible partisan gerrymandering lacks a clear meaning for judges to apply.
 However, the ruling did seem to endorse some role for state constitutions and laws restricting legislatures.
 * _Leser v.
 Garnett (1922): _SCOTUS ruled that some actions by state legislatures can be immune to state restrictions when the function is assigned by the federal government.
 In that case, the Virginia constitution prohibited women's suffrage, but the Virginia legislature ratified the Nineteenth Amendment granting women suffrage.
 SCOTUS ruled that that ban couldn't block the legislature's actions because ratification is a function granted by the federal Constitution that "transcends any limitations sought to be imposed by the people of a state."[^26] Petitioners here argue that making state election laws should be seen in a similar way, with authority coming from the Elections Clause.

 **Roberts**

 * Petitioners
-    * _Smiley _is a big exception to their argument that legislatures are independent, and the gubernatorial vetoes _Smiley _endorsed aren't cleanly procedural vs. substantive.
+    * _Smiley _is a big exception to their argument that legislatures are independent from checks by other state entities, and the gubernatorial vetoes _Smiley _endorsed aren't cleanly procedural vs. substantive.
     * What's the petitioners' back-up argument?
 Answer: state courts can only apply judicially discoverable and manageable standards for election laws (similar to _Rucho_).
 * Respondents 1 (Katyal)
     * _Rucho_, which Roberts authored, endorsed constitutions providing "standards and guidance" for legislatures.
-In the context of that ruling, the NC constitution's vague clauses like "all elections shall be free" may not constitute "standards and guidance,"[^27] and hence would not be endorsed by that ruling.
+In the context of that ruling, the NC constitution's vague clauses like "all elections shall be free" may not constitute "standards and guidance"[^27] because of how vague they are, and hence would not be endorsed by that ruling.
     * Respondents citing Rehnquist's concurrence in _Bush v.
 Gore _saying SCOTUS can intervene feels like respondents ending in a similar place as petitioners.
 * Respondents 2 (Verrilli)
-    * Roberts seems to draw a distinction between vague constitutional clauses and the specific choices that judges make interpreting them.[^28] Constitutional clauses can be vague, which may not be inherently problematic.
+    * Roberts seems to draw a distinction in terms of permissibility between vague constitutional clauses and the specific choices that judges make interpreting them.[^28] Constitutional clauses can be vague, which may not be inherently problematic.
 But modern judges choosing an efficiency gap of x% or appointing special masters to draw maps are very specific actions, much more specific than what judges did near the founding when such vague clauses were endorsed.
-In other words, modern applications of vague constitutional clauses may run afoul of the Elections clause, even if the clauses themselves don't.
+In other words, jumping from a vague clause to a specific numerical efficiency gap requirement is a big leap, and modern applications of vague constitutional clauses like that may run afoul of the Elections clause, even if the clauses themselves don't.
 * Solicitor General
     * (in response to Justice Jackson) This case exists because of tension between the federal Constitution empowering the legislature and state courts constraining them.
 He notes SCOTUS regularly addresses tensions between state and federal power.
     * He asks if the SG accepts that there's a role for SCOTUS in determining if what a state is doing is ordinary or outrageous?
 SG response: yes, but highly deferential standard to avoid constant litigation and be consistent with broader doctrine.